 Through the interoffice and mailbox service, mail may be sent free of charge to other students (name and box number required), and faculty (name and department required).

-The University Mail Services is an USPS Contract Postal Unit.
-We offer most window services (i.e. express, global priority, registered, certified, and insured mail).
+The University Mail Services is a USPS Contract Postal Unit.
+We offer most window services (i.e., express, global priority, registered, certified, and insured mail).
 A variety of stamps are available.
 Money orders (international and domestic) may be purchased Monday through Friday from 8 a.m. to 4:30 p.m.

-Mail Services window schedule is Monday through Friday from 8 a.m. to 4:30 p.m.
-Mail is scheduled for delivery in mailboxes by approximately 12:30 p.m.
+The window schedule is Monday through Friday from 8 a.m. to 5:00 p.m.
+The delivery schedule in mailboxes is by approximately 12:30 p.m.
 Mail is dispatched to the Carrollton Post Office daily at 3:30 p.m.
 If a late delivery is received, that mail will be placed in the box by 5:00 p.m.

 We do accept mail from other couriers (ie Federal Express, UPS, Airborne Express).
 They deliver sometime between 10:30 a.m. and 1:00 p.m.
 Email notification will be sent to your campus email address at the time of delivery.